-The most recent actuarial valuation of the Branch's retirement plan was performed by an independent actuary as at December 31, 2020 using the projected unit credit method.
+The most recent actuarial valuation of the Branch's retirement plan was performed by an independent actuary as at December 31, 2024 using the projected unit credit method.
+This method reflects services rendered by the employees up to the date of valuation and incorporates assumptions concerning the employees' projected salaries.